-How the scope of our audit responded to the Key Audit Matter

-Our audit procedures included, but were not limited to:

-- Assessed the design and implementation of key controls within management's financial reporting processes; - Reviewed management's restated financial information for the year ended 30 June 2021 and obtained evidence to support the material adjustments to the previously disclosed financial information of the Group; - With regards to the ACS RSU plan, reviewed key documentation including Letters of Intent, Share Purchase Agreement, Executive service contract, the RSU issue letter, exit agreement and the Company's legal advisor's interpretation of the RSU payment pool; - With regards to EEG, reviewed the variation letter to the earnout arrangements under the Stock Purchase Agreement; - Engaged our technical accounting specialists to assist in the assessment of the validity, completeness and accuracy of the adjustments; and - Recalculated the impact of the restatement adjustments on the financial statements and notes to the financial statements for the current year and comparative financial information.
+Key Audit Matter How the scope of our audit responded to the Key Audit Matter Restatement of prior period financial information Our audit procedures included, but were not limited to: Refer to: Assessed the design and implementation of key controls within management's financial reporting processes; Note 4 Restatement of comparatives Note 22 Provisions Note 32 Business combinations Reviewed management's restated financial information for the year ended 30 June 2021 and obtained evidence to support the material adjustments to the previously disclosed financial information of the Group; The Group identified an error in its determination of consideration relating to prior period acquisitions as a result of the reconsideration of the terms and conditions attached to the Restricted Stock Unit plan ("RSU") put in place as part of the acquisition of ACS.
+With regards to the ACS RSU plan, reviewed key documentation including Letters of Intent, Share Purchase Agreement, Executive service contract, the RSU issue letter, exit agreement and the Company's legal advisor's interpretation of the RSU payment pool; With regards to EEG, reviewed the variation letter to the earn-out arrangements under the Stock Purchase Agreement; On 30 September 2021, the variation to earn out arrangements under the Stock Purchase Agreement ('SPA') on acquisition of EEG was finalized and the deferred consideration was restated.
+Engaged our technical accounting specialists to assist in the assessment of the validity, completeness and accuracy of the adjustments; and Recalculated the impact of the restatement adjustments on the financial statements and notes to the financial statements for the current year and comparative financial information.
 We also assessed the appropriateness of the disclosures in the notes to the financial statements.